reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 Each Square will now receive a `value` prop that will either be `'X'`, `'O'`, or `null` for empty squares.

 Next, you need to change what happens when a `Square` is clicked.
-The `Board` component now maintains which squares are filled.
+The `Board` Component now maintains which squares are filled.
 You'll need to create a way for the `Square` to update the `Board`'s state.
-Since state is private to a component that defines it, you cannot update the `Board`'s state directly from `Square`.
+Since state is private to a Component that defines it, you cannot update the `Board`'s state directly from `Square`.

-Instead, you'll pass down a function from the `Board` component to the `Square` component, and you'll have `Square` call that function when a square is clicked.
-You'll start with the function that the `Square` component will call when it is clicked.
+Instead, you'll pass down a function from the `Board` Component to the `Square` component, and you'll have `Square` call that function when a square is clicked.
+You'll start with the function that the `Square` Component will call when it is clicked.
 You'll call that function `onSquareClick`:

 ```js {3}
 function Square({ value }) {